AliceO2Group/QualityControl/doc/QuickStart.md

 __Repository and GUI__

 The data is stored in the [ccdb-test](ccdb-test.cern.ch:8080/browse) at CERN.
-If everything works fine you should see the objects being published in the QC web GUI (QCG) at this address : [https://qcg-test.cern.ch](https://qcg-test.cern.ch/?page=layoutShow&layoutId=5bb34a1d18a82bb283a487bd).
-The link actually brings you to a "layout" that shows the object (a histo titled "example") published by the task.
+If everything works fine you should see the objects being published in the QC web GUI (QCG) at this address : [https://qcg-test.cern.ch](https://qcg-test.cern.ch/?page=objectTree).
+The link brings you to the hierarchy of objects.
+Open "QcTask" (the task you are running) and click on "example" which is the name of your histogram.
+The plot should be displayed on the right.
+If you wait a bit and hit "REFRESH NOW" in the far left menu you should see it changing from time to time.
+Please note that anyone running qcRunBasic publishes the same object and you might see the one published by someone else.

 TODO add a link to the user documentation of the QCG